Photo courtesy of Michigan Sea Grant

 - Swamps in the area offer excellent wildlife viewing.

-Tonawanda Creek is one of the largest watershed areas in Western New York, comprised of 405,606 acres or 648 square miles, and is approximately 101 miles long.
-The drainage basin of Tonawanda Creek includes portions of Wyoming, Genesee, Niagara and Erie Counties, and the Tonawanda Seneca Nation.
+Tonawanda Creek is one of the largest sub-watershed areas in Western New York, comprised of 405,606 acres or 648 square miles, and is approximately 101 miles long.
+The drainage basin of Tonawanda Creek includes portions of Wyoming, Genesee, Orleans, Niagara, and Erie Counties, as well as the Tonawanda Seneca Nation.

 Its headwaters start in the Town of Wethersfield, Wyoming County where the elevation is more than 1,800 feet.
 The Creek flows northward from Wyoming County to Batavia where it turns west and continues its flow along the boundary of Erie and Niagara Counties until it reaches the Niagara River in the cities of Tonawanda and North Tonawanda.
 The Barge Canal is also a part of Tonawanda Creek from approximately Hopkins Road in Amherst to the Niagara River.
 Cultivated land represents 45% of the land use in the watershed while, forests comprise 27% and wetlands 11%.